Jurassic World Dominion: Toys"R"Us partners with Universal Brand Development and Mattel to launch exclusive toys and events

-HONG KONG, May 30, 2022 /PRNewswire/ -- Dinosaurs are taking over Toys"R"Us Hong Kong!
+TAIPEI, June 1, 2022 /PRNewswire/ -- Dinosaurs are taking over Toys"R"Us Taiwan!
 In line with the global release of the long-awaited Jurassic World Dominion movie in theatres this June from Universal Pictures and Amblin Entertainment, Toys"R"Us is the only place families can experience the real-life thrill of the movie, with exclusive official Jurassic World dinosaur toys, exciting events and giveaways lined up for all those dino-fans out there this summer.

 "This is one of the first major family movies to be released in over two years with fabulous new merchandise associated with it and Toys"R"Us is thrilled to be part of this next chapter of one of the biggest franchises in the history of cinema," said Jo Hall, Chief Commercial Officer of Toys"R"Us Asia.
 "To bring the excitement for Jurassic World fans and our Star Card members to life in our stores and online, we are partnering with Mattel and Universal Brand Development to offer a one-of-a-kind experience for customers here in Asia.